Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Conclusion

 \section{Conclusion}

-In this paper, we investigate the attention patterns in \emph{multimodal large language models} (MLLMs) and propose a a simple yet effective method, \emph{dynamic visual-token exit} (DyVTE), to improve computational efficiency.
-By analyzing the attention patterns in the MLLMs, we identify three key stages of most MLLMs in the attention process, \emph{i.e.}, \emph{early fusion}, \emph{inter-modality modeling}, and \emph{multimodal reasoning}.
-Based on this finding, we further show show that visual tokens contribute less to the reasoning process as inference progresses.
-Motivated by this insight, DyVTE optimally determines the layer at which visual tokens can be removed, thereby reducing computational overhead without compromising performance.
-Extensive experiments across five MLLMs and VL benchmark benchmarks demonstrate that DyVTE significantly enhances the efficiency of MLLMs while maintaining their performance.
+In this paper, we investigate the visual redundancy problem of MLLMs via analyzing their inference behaviors, and summarize three key stages of MLLMs during multimodal inference, \emph{i.e.}, \emph{early fusion}, \emph{inter-modality modeling}, and \emph{multimodal reasoning}.
+Moreover, we also reveal that visual tokens stop contributing to multimodal reasoning after some layers.
+Motivated by this insight, we propose a simple yet effective method for MLLMs, termed Dynamic Visual-Token Exit (DyVTE) which optimally determines the layer at which visual tokens can be removed, thereby reducing computational overhead without compromising performance.
+Extensive experiments on nine benchmarks demonstrate that DyVTE significantly enhances the efficiency of MLLMs while maintaining their performance.